ziontavera/jest-react-sundaes-on-demand/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+Also make sure to pull from : https://github.com/bonnie/udemy-TESTING-LIBRARY/tree/main/sundae-server to have the backend server running

 The page will reload when you make changes.\
 You may also see any lint errors in the console.